miso-lims/miso-lims/docs/user_manual/type_data.md

 MISO administrators can delete kit descriptors using the standard interface.
 Library kits can only be deleted if they are not used by any existing libraries.
 Clustering and multiplexing kits can only be deleted if they are not used by any existing sequencing containers.
 Sequencing kits can only be deleted if they are not used by any existing runs.
+QC kits can only be deleted if they are not used by any existing QCs.